Tony Yang

 MIDL, 2025

-arXiv / code / bibTex
+paper / code / bibTex

 Trained nnU-Net models contain substantial weight redundancy, with over 80% of weights removable through simple magnitude-based pruning while maintaining same performance across multiple medical segmentation tasks.